signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-advanced.md

 When finished, check your answers against the solutions.
 Mark every part of every problem which was answered incorrectly and understand your error.
 Next week, you will redo the marked problems.

-Each substantive error you find in the solutions qualifies you to a $1 prize and public recognition.
+Each substantive error you find in the solutions entitles you to a $1 prize and public recognition.

 Warming up
 ==========